Meeting room of the international donor conference of the Green Climate Fund, hosted by the German government in Berlin on 20 November 2014.

 Yet public funds will not be enough to achieve such a fundamental transformation.
 What it will take is for all global financial flows, including private investment and foreign direct investment and across all economic sectors and all financial markets, to be aligned with those two goals.
 That was what all the parties to the Paris Agreement, including Germany, agreed in 2015 (Article 2.1c)).

 In Copenhagen in 2009, the world's industrialised countries decided to mobilise, from 2020, an annual 100 billion US dollars for climate change mitigation and adaptation in developing countries.
 At the 2015 Paris Climate Conference, it was agreed to extend this goal to 2025.
 According to OECD figures, the target was reached for the first time in 2022.
 A New Collective Quantified Goal on Climate Finance (NCQG) is to be adopted for the period after 2025.
 It is to exceed 100 billion US dollars and take account of developing countries' needs and priorities.
 Meeting the Paris climate goals requires global efforts.
 This also needs to be reflected in the new finance goal.
 Particularly important elements in this endeavour are contributions from the private sector and the efforts made by the developing and emerging economies themselves.
-The negotiations on the new climate finance goal are to be completed at the 29th Conference of the Parties (COP 29) in Baku in 2024.
+Negotiations on the new climate finance target were a key topic at the UN Climate Change Conference (COP29) in Baku.

 Furthermore, the 2021 Glasgow Climate Conference urged industrialised nations to at least double their collective provision of adaptation finance for developing countries from 2019 levels by 2025, in order to help achieve a balance between adaptation and mitigation finance.